entrostat/promax/README.md

 }
 ```

 When it doesn't throw, it wraps errored results in an `ErrorResult` instance.
 Using `instanceof ErrorResult` will tell you whether or not there was an error in your array of results.
-Let's assume we have the following function:
+Let's assume we have the following promise function which rejects:
 ```typescript
 function someFailingPromiseFunction(returns = 0, timeout = 0) {
     return new Promise((resolve, reject) => {